► An affordable EV that you actually want

 What are the specs?

 As such, the 5 comes with a modest 121bhp and 166lb ft when fitted with the smaller battery, although 0-62mph time hasn’t been confirmed yet.
 The big battery version gets a slightly punchier 148bhp and 181lb ft, for a 0-62mph in 8.0sec.
-That is a fraction slower than the Renault 5 GT Turbo we drove from 1990, though…
+That is only a fraction slower than the Renault 5 GT Turbo we drove from 1990, though…

 Rapid charging peaks at 100kW, which is pretty par for the course alongside rivals like the electric Mini Cooper, Fiat 500e, Citroen e-C3 and Peugeot e-208.
-It’ll get you a 10-80 per cent charge in around 30 minutes, or plugging into a 7kW home wallbox fully charge the 5 in six to nine hours depending on battery size.
+It’ll get you a 10-80 per cent charge in around 30 minutes, or plugging into a 7kW home wallbox will fully charge the 5 in six to nine hours depending on battery size.
 It will take an 11kW AC charge if you’ve got access to a charger to support those speeds, and of course you’ve got that V2L facility, too.

 Also, while we’re on specs – you can tow a 500kg trailer with the Renault 5.
 You’ll be the coolest person at the tip, no doubt about that.